Automobile

 • Finally, the magneto ignition system is widely used in applications such as tractors, outboard motors, washing machines, marine engines, power units, and natural gas engines.

-Components of magneto ignition system
+Components of the magneto ignition system

 Magneto:

 The magneto is the source of energy generation in the magneto ignition system. it’s typically a small generator that works on electricity as it produces a voltage when rotated by the engine.
-This is to say, the higher the rotation, the greater the voltage produced by the system.
+This is to say, that the higher the rotation, the greater the voltage produced by the system.
 The system has no external source of energy and does not need one to start it, the magneto itself is a source for generating energy.
 The winding in the system is of two types which include; primary binding and secondary binding.

-Depending on the engine rotation, the magneto is of three types;
+Depending on the engine rotation, the magneto is of three types:

 • Magnet rotating type